Mid leveleducation

 Q9

-What would you do if you discovered midway through a course rollout that your target learner population has significantly lower digital literacy than your design assumed?
+What would you do if you discovered halfway through course development that your target audience has significantly lower digital literacy than anticipated, making your planned interactive activities unsuitable?

 Q10